Division of Civil Law

-Professional Standards Unit provides investigative services to DLE and the Division of Criminal Justice Information Services in formal internal affairs management inquiries and background process reviews.
+Professional Standards Group provides investigative services for all components within the DOJ by conducting formal internal affairs management inquiries and pre-employment background investigation interviews.

-Facilities Protection & Security Group provides all levels of executive protection for the Attorney General, his executive staff and coordinates the security systems for all DOJ facilities within California.
+Facilities Protection Unit provides all levels of executive protection for the Attorney General, his executive staff and coordinates the security systems for all DOJ facilities throughout California.

 Bureau of Firearms

 Career Opportunities: Managers, Special Agents, Field Representatives, Analysts, Criminal Identification Specialists, Program Technicians, and Clericals.

 The mission of the Bureau of Firearms is to serve the people of California through education, regulation and enforcement actions regarding the manufacture, sales, ownership, safety training, testing and transfer of firearms.
 Bureau of Firearms staff are leaders in providing firearms expertise and information to law enforcement, legislators and the general public in a comprehensive program to promote legitimate and responsible firearms possession and use by California residents.
 The bureau includes the organizational units as summarized below:

 Administration and Special Projects Section provides administrative and special project support to the entire Bureau of Firearms (BOF).
 Section responsibilities include administering the BOF annual budget, analyzing all firearms-related legislation, providing personnel services, maintaining the BOF Web Site and all BOF information technology issues, and providing procurement and contract services.